fotosyn/PiPaperStatus/README.md

 # Items you will need

-The mix of configuations is extensive, and can run on any type of Raspberry Pi that has 40-pin GPIO headers, including (Raspberry Pi 2,3,4 and Zero)
+The range of configurations are extensive, and can run on any type of Raspberry Pi that has 40-pin GPIO headers, including (Raspberry Pi 2,3,4 and Zero)

 1. A Raspberry Pi computer (any model) with network connectivity.
 2. An SD card.
 Most models now take the Micro SD type although some work with standard sized SD cards.